doceme/py-spidev/README.md

 Read n bytes from SPI device, returning an (immutable) bytes object (more efficient for larger transfers).

+    readbuffer(buffer [, length [, offset]])

+Read length bytes from SPI device into an existing bytearray object at the given offest.
+If length is not specified or 0, reads to the end of the buffer.
+If offset is not specified, default is 0.

     writebytes(list of values)

 Writes a list of values to SPI device.